rmitani713/rmitani713.github.io/_pages/about.md

 Reserch Support
 ======
 04/2024 – 03/2027
 JSPS KAKENHI (Grant-in-Aid for Early-Career Scientists)
 • Analysis on Effect of Charging State of Aerosol Particle on Deposition.

 04/2024 – 03/2027 (Co-Investigator)
 JSPS KAKENHI (Grants-in-Aid for Scientific Research, Fund for the Promotion of Joint International Research (International Collaborative Research))
 • Development of a Health Effect Evaluation System for Particulate Matter Characteristics for the Central Asian Region.

 04/2024 – 03/2025
 Hosokawa Powder Technology Foundation (HPTF23115)
-• Numerical Analysis on Deposition of Charged Particles in Human Lung
+• Numerical Analysis on Deposition of Charged Particles in Human Lung.

 04/2024 – 03/2025
 The Information Center of Particle Technology, Japan (HPTF23115)
-• Development of Method for Generating Low-concentration ClO2 Gas by Mechanochemical Reactions
+• Development of Method for Generating Low-concentration ClO2 Gas by Mechanochemical Reactions.

 04/2021 – 03/2023
 Grant-in-Aid for JSPS Fellows